 USDOT ITS Standards ProgramThe USDOT's ITS Standards Program is a consensus-building effort to promote the widespread deployment of interoperable ITS systems by supporting the participation of stakeholders and accelerating the development and deployment of ITS standards.
 The major program elements are Standards Development, Standards Testing, Outreach and Education, Technical Assistance, and Policy Support.

 Vehicle SubsystemsCovers ITS related elements on vehicle platforms.
 Vehicle subsystems include general driver information and safety systems applicable to all vehicle types.
-Four fleet vehicle subsystems (Transit, Emergency, Commercial and Maintenance and Construction Vehicles) add ITS capabilities unique to these special vehicle types.
-One of four general subsystem classes defined in the National ITS Architecture.
+Five fleet vehicle subsystems (Transit, Emergency, Commercial, Freight Equipment, and Maintenance and Construction Vehicles) add ITS capabilities unique to these special vehicle types.
+One of five general subsystem classes defined in ARC-IT.

 Vehicle to Vehicle CommunicationsDedicated wireless system handling high data rate, low probability of error, line of sight communications between vehicles.
 Advanced vehicle services may use this link in the future to support advanced collision avoidance implementations, road condition information sharing, and active coordination to advanced control systems.
-One of the types of architecture interconnects defined in the National ITS Architecture.
+One of the types of architecture interconnects defined in ARC-ITF.